unicorn-23/GwasWA/README.md

 gwaswa --step gwasqc --bfiledir gwaswaOutput/gwas/transvcf
 ```

-Upon executing this command, the bfiles in the input directory will undergo quality control, resulting in the creation of the bfiles after quality control and intermediate quality control files, all stored in the `gwaswaOutput/gwas/qc` directory.
+After running this command, the bfiles within the input directory will go through quality control process and all the quality-controlled bfiles and intermediate files are stored in the `gwaswaOutput/gwas/qc` directory.

 ## Population structure analysis, `--step pca`

-For conducting population structure analysis, use the following command with its associated parameters:
+To conduct population structure analysis, use the following command with its associated parameters:

 -   `--cleanbfiledir <path>`: Directory containing the bfiles.
 -   `--pcanum <int>`: The default value is 6.
 The number of principal components for analysis.